 The great outdoors are calling to tell you that it’s time to go camping.
 As you gather your gear for your trip, don’t forget about cookware!
 When you’re out in nature, you’ll still want to make sure that you’re able to have delicious meals to help keep you energized and ready for adventure.

-There are a wide variety of camping cookware sets available, including ones in stainless steel or cast iron, so we put together a list of the top 10 best ones to help you select the best set for your camping needs.
+There are a wide variety of camping cookware sets available, including ones in stainless steel or cast iron, so we put together a list of the 10 best ones to help you select the best set for your camping needs.
 Our number one choice is the GSI Outdoors Pinnacle Camper Cooking Set because it comes with essential nonstick cookware and color-coded dishware, all of which are both easy to store and clean.
-Keep reading on to see the rest of our selections, along with our helpful buying guide.
+Keep reading on to see the rest of our selections, along with our helpful buying guide reviewed by an outdoor guide.

 Sea to Summit